dotnet/msbuild/documentation/project-docs/developer-guide.md

 build.cmd
 ```

-The build script will output a `dotnet` installation to `artifacts\tmp\Debug\dotnet` that will include any local changes to the .NET Core CLI.
+The build script will output a `dotnet` installation to `artifacts\bin\redist\Debug\dotnet` that will include any local changes to the .NET Core CLI.

 To open the solution in Visual Studio, be sure to build with `build.cmd` and run the generated `artifacts\sdk-build-env.bat`.
 Finally, open Visual Studio with `devenv sdk.sln`.